 Like most people, I adore the colors of fall leaves.
 But even more specifically, I love leaves that are “mid-change”.
 The ones that showcase a gradient of colors in green, yellow, orange, and red.
-So, I decided that I really wanted to try to capture those colors of autumn by stenciling some fall leaves on a cabinet door in my stash.
+So, I decided that I really wanted to try to capture that magical transition by creating some fall leaves decor to showcase the change.

 Next, it needed a good cleaning.
 Like many salvaged cabinet doors, there was a lot of grime and splatters to deal with.